Communication Is Key To A Good Attorney-Client Relationship

 Most mesothelioma lawyers work on a “contingency fee” basis.
 This means that they are paid a percentage of any settlement you reach or any award you win at trial.
 You do not pay anything if you do not win.

-Also, remember to ask how court and other litigation expenses will be covered during the case process.
+Also, remember to ask how court expenses and other litigation expenses will be covered during the case process.
 If the law firm fronts those expenses, ask how they will be reimbursed from any award.

 Always ask about payment.
 Never assume that an attorney will work on a contingency fee basis or cover all litigation expenses.